Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Several days later, Richard Moore, chief of Britain’s MI6, told the Aspen Security Forum, “I don't think the Supreme Leader of Iran wants to cut a deal.”

-In mid-August, the EU presented Iran with what it called the final text for renewing the nuclear deal and announced negotiations were over.
+In mid-August, the EU presented Iran with the final text for renewing the nuclear deal and announced negotiations were over.
 As in the past, Iran found excuses not to agree while it continued to move closer to achieving a nuclear capability.
 Iran demanded assurances that Western companies investing in Iran would be protected if the U.S. withdrew from the pact again.
 “What is important for Iran is that there are assurances that if the United States suddenly leaves the deal again…it comes at a price,” an adviser to Iran’s negotiating team told the BBC.
 Another Iranian official told Reuters, “We are selling our oil, we have reasonable trade with many countries, including neighboring countries, we have our friends like Russia and China that both are at odds with Washington ... our (nuclear) program is advancing.
 Why should we retreat?”

 Iran Targets Americans

-Even as reports of a possible deal were being published Iran escalated its war on the United States.
+Even as reports of a possible deal were being published, Iran escalated its war on the United States.
 Iran-backed forces launched a drone attack in August on a base run by American and U.S.-backed Syrian opposition fighters in eastern Syria.
 The U.S. responded with an airstrike on facilities used by groups associated with the IRGC (Reuters, August 24, 2022).
 Two rocket and mortar attacks were launched a day later on a U.S. installation in which one American military service member was injured.
 U.S. forces retaliated and killed four enemy fighters and destroyed seven rocket launchers.

-In March it was disclosed that Iran plotted to assassinate former National Security Advisor John Bolton.
+In March, it was disclosed that Iran plotted to assassinate former National Security Advisor John Bolton.
 An official told the Washington Examiner that the administration did not want to indict the Iranians to avoid jeopardizing the Vienna talks.
 In August, the Department of Justice charged a member of the IRGC based in Tehran, Shahram Poursafi, with plotting to kill Bolton.
-Poursafi reportedly agreed to pay $300,000 to have Bolton murdered, and offered $1 million to kill former Secretary of State and CIA Director Mike Pompeo.
+Poursafi reportedly agreed to pay $300,000 to have Bolton murdered and offered $1 million to kill former Secretary of State and CIA Director Mike Pompeo.
 Pompeo and another former State Department official, Brian Hook, have security guards due to “serious and credible” threats from Iran.

 Israel continued to warn against rejoining the JCPOA, pointing to the attacks and threats against Americans.
 Prime Minister Lapid said easing sanctions would produce a windfall for Iran.
 “This money will fund the Revolutionary Guards.
 It will fund the Basij who oppress the Iranian people.
 It will fund more attacks on American bases in the Middle East.
 It will be used to strengthen Hezbollah, Hamas, and Islamic Jihad.
 This money will go to the people who are trying to kill authors and thinkers in New York.
 And of course, it will be used to strengthen Iran's nuclear program.”